 Paying for, and believing you have protection, only to find it offers nothing is worse than having nothing.
 People are lulled into a belief of safety by a company that makes empty promises to collect money.
 I have trouble believing I'm the only person with the experience.
 Though I suffered no problems, my issues are not odd or unique.
 There must be thousands who have paid them only to find they offer a smokescreen.
 Seems like those promising to protect you are the ones perpetrating the consumer fraud!

 Rob DouglasIdentity Theft Protection Contributing Editor

 Rob Douglas is an information security consultant specializing in the investigation and prevention of identity theft and scams.
 Rob is one of the nation’s leading authorities on the use of social engineering, impersonation, fraud and pretext to steal personal information.
 For two decades, Rob has assisted the financial services sector, the telecommunications industry, the general business community, government and law enforcement agencies to better understand the scope and methodology of identity crimes through presentations, educational materials, auditing and consultation.

 More about Rob→

-- Regular notifications: ProtectMyID uses a surveillance alert notification system to immediately alert users via text or e-mail if there is any suspicious activity regarding their identity.
+- Surveillance Alert notifications: ProtectMyID uses a surveillance alert notification system to immediately alert users via text or e-mail if there is any suspicious activity regarding their identity.
 The company will also alert customers when their credit scans are completely clear.

-- Insurance: Customers who use ProtectMyID will be provided with a $1 million identity theft insurance policy with a $0 deductible, so that costs are covered should financial damage occur as a result of identity theft.
+- Insurance: Customers who use ProtectMyID will be provided with a $1 million identity theft insurance policy with a $0 deductible.

 Compare Identity Theft Protection